How to Register Your Car in Dubai

 What are the other costs of owning a car?

-Apart from the car’s own cost, the cost for the registration test is AED 170, AED 830 for transfer of ownership, AED 100 in case the buyer wants to get a new number plate, AED 100 for Salik.
-AED 520 for export inside the country, AED 470 for export outside the country, and AED 200 is applicable if you don’t have a traffic file in Dubai.
+Apart from the car’s own cost, the additional expenses of owning a car in Dubai include the cost for the registration test which is AED 170, AED 830 for transfer of ownership, AED 100 in case the buyer wants to get a new number plate, AED 100 for Salik, AED 520 for export inside the country, AED 470 for export outside the country and AED 200 if you don’t have a traffic file in Dubai.

 We explained the process of registering brand new cars, used cars and the process of car renewals in Dubai in simple terms.
 Registration of both new and used cars in Dubai is quite simple if you have all the documents prepared.
 We hope this guide helped you understand all the requirements and prepare accordingly.